 Work is no vacation…But it can be.

 World events have us all rethinking how, when, and why we travel.
 For many of us, gone is the conventional business trip.
-For others, a long vacation to an exotic location might seem unobtainable or unsafe.
+For others, a long vacation to an exotic location might seem unobtainable.

 But with remote work now a fact of life for many of us, a new opportunity has come — the “work-cation.”
 Increasing in popularity in recent months, a work-cation involves going somewhere anywhere other than home to work in a different environment or setting — be it for a week or two or a few months — allowing for a deeper exploration of a region than any vacation would make possible.